Bed Bug Removal Services.

 Why Are They a Problem?

 – Bed bugs feed on blood

-– Bite is normally painless
+– Bite is typically painless

 – Bite location does not have any characteristic red spot

 – About 80% of bite victims develop an allergic reaction to the saliva from the insect

 – They have been found to carry 27 different disease organisms

 – Relapsing fever